 Areas along the Huron River identified by local governments, citizens and the Department of Natural Resources, designated for preservation as a natural corridor.

 Smallmouth bass, largemouth bass, bluegill, perch, also northern pike and walleye on Kent Lake.
 State license required.
+“Catch and release” only is recommended for fishing the Huron River below N. Wixom Rd.

 From the headwaters to the mouth of the Huron River, elevation changes from 1,018 to 572 feet above sea level.